 You can change the tone of a color or get a new color altogether by adjusting the sliders or entering new values for color components in the input fields.

-Right-clicking on the same box opens a menu of available color modes: grey tones (Grayscale), RGB, Lab, and CMYK.
+Right-clicking on the same box opens a menu of available color modes: gray tones (Grayscale), RGB, Lab, and CMYK.

 The gradient line above the Color palette will show the selected color and its shades according to their brightness.